-For information about drafting risk factors, see Risk Factor Drafting for a Registration Statement, Top 10 Practice Tips: Risk Factors, and Market Trends 2016/17: Risk Factors.
-For a form of cybersecurity risk factor, see Cybersecurity Risk Factor.
+For information about drafting risk factors, see Risk Factor Drafting for a Registration Statement and Top 10 Practice Tips: Risk Factors.
+For an example of information to address in a cybersecurity risk factor, see Cybersecurity Risk Factor.

 Use of Proceeds